mehulb/handloan/README.md

 # Handloans
-A simple macOS app keep track of handloans you have lent or borrowed.
+A simple macOS app to keep track of handloans, you have lent or borrowed.

 Written in Swift.